PaulioRandall/p44/README.md

 Svelte package exposing SVG icons crafted using P45.

-The design some icons will very likely change before the first version so keep that in mind.
+Icons will be added, removed, and modified before the first version so keep that in mind.
 Apply custom styles via CSS selectors.

 **Requires Svelte version 4.**